2024 Norths Chess Club Championships

 Players are assigned to divisions based on ACF Classic ratings (or where a player does not have an ACF Classic rating, their FIDE Standard rating will be used instead).
 Selected juniors may be elevated by one division and the Organisers reserve the right to use proxy ratings for unrated players where there is knowledge of playing strength or where ratings are not believed to be current.

-Due to final entry numbers organisers may increase or reduce the number of divisions.
+Due to final entry numbers organisers may increase or reduce the number of divisions and/or their players.

 Prizes: A trophy will be awarded to the winner of each division.